MC1019312 - Microsoft Teams: Meeting participants can request collaborative annotation sessions

 When this will happen:

-Targeted Release: We will begin rolling out early June 2025 and expect to complete by mid-June 2025.
+Targeted Release: We will begin rolling out early March 2026 (previously early February) and expect to complete by late March 2026 (previously mid-February).

-General Availability (WW, GCC, GCC High, and DoD): We will begin rolling out mid-June 2025 and expect to complete by late June 2025.
+General Availability (WW, GCC, GCC High, and DoD): We will begin rolling out late March 2026 (previously mid-February) and expect to complete by late April 2026 (previously late February).

 How this will affect your organization: